Optimism abounds for Spartans moving forward

 There is ample time to look ahead.
 Thursday was about reflecting on what this particular team achieved.

-The Spartans were projected third in the MAC preseason coaches poll ... and won the league.
+The Spartans were projected to finish third in the MAC preseason coaches poll ... and won the league.

 They started the year ranked 14th in the Iowa Girls High School Athletic Union's Class 5A rankings ... and made it to the Final Four.